The Writing Process | 5 Steps with Examples & Tips

 Coming up with a topic

-The scope of your topics depends on what type of text you’re writing—for example, an essay, a research paper or a dissertation.
+The scope depends on what type of text you’re writing—for example, an essay or a research paper will be less in-depth than a dissertation topic.
 Don’t pick anything too ambitious to cover within the word count, or too limited for you to find much to say.

 Narrow down your idea to a specific argument or question.
 For example, an appropriate topic for an essay might be narrowed down like this: